Welcome to the site MathExample.com

 - two modes on a computer and on a mobile device

 The ability to think rationally needs to be developed and consolidated, it is easier to do with us!

-Creates worksheets with English vocabulary words that contain missing letters.
-It has a translation or a synonym, and it must be filled in the correct letters.
-Only 2 options and 5 difficulty levels.
+Creates worksheets with words in English that contain missing letters.
+This must be filled in the correct letters.
+Total 3 variants and 5 levels of complexity.

-Step-by-step subtraction task for each day.
-Develops the ability to solve examples with the subtraction operation.
+Step-by-step addition task for each day.
+Develops the ability to solve examples with the addition operation.

-Create worksheets of mathematical examples with addition and subtraction.
-The answers and numbers of a example are integer and can be negative.
-Total 4 variants and 5 levels of complexity.
+Creating worksheets of mathematical examples with addition, subtraction, multiplication, division operations of fractions.
+The numbers of a example are integers or fractions.
+The answers are always positive.
+Total 2 variants and 3 levels of complexity.

-Create worksheets with systems of equations.
+Create worksheets of linear equations.
 The numbers of a equation are integers.
 The variables are always positive.
-Total 3 variants and 3 levels of complexity.
+Total 4 variants and 3 levels of complexity.

 |If you have any questions or requests to improve this site, please contact us.|